 Beth received her bachelor of science in nursing from Mt.
-Mercy University, Cedar Rapids, IA; her master of science in nursing from the University of Iowa and is currently a doctor of nursing practice candidate, anticipating completion of her degree in 2015.
+Mercy University, Cedar Rapids, IA; her master of science in nursing from the University of Iowa and her doctorate in nursing practice from Rush University, Chicago.
 In addition, she is a fellow of the Johnson & Johnson Wharton Nurse Executive program and is certified in nursing executive practice.

 Beth has received several honors and awards throughout her nursing career such as Outstanding Nurse Leader Award from the Iowa Organization of Nurse Leaders; the Alumni Professional Achievement Award from Mt.
 Mercy University; and the Excellence in Administrative Ambulatory Nursing Practice Award from the American Academy of Ambulatory Care Nursing, to name a few.